Sprawling storm sparks severe thunderstorms, tornado warnings, blizzards and feet of snow

 Cities prepare for severe impacts Monday

-There were more than 200 reports of damaging wind gusts from Texas to Ohio along with reports of tennis ball-sized hail in east Texas.
+Tornado and severe thunderstorm watches are posted this morning from the Florida Panhandle to the western Carolinas and the central Appalachians.
+More watches are likely as the system spreads across the Southeast and toward the Mid-Atlantic later in the day.

-In anticipation of the severe threat Monday, Maryland Gov. Wes Moore declared a State of Preparedness Sunday night, he said on X. In response, Baltimore County Executive Kathy Klausmeier said the county would be opening the Emergency Operations Center and the state’s Department of Emergency Management will be coordinating readiness efforts.
+In anticipation of the severe threat, Maryland Gov. Wes Moore on Sunday night declared a state of preparedness, he said on X. In response, Baltimore County planned to open an Emergency Operations Center, with the state’s Department of Emergency Management coordinating readiness efforts, County Executive Kathy Klausmeier said.

 The largest school districts in Maryland and Virginia announced early dismissals, and school closures and delays have also been announced in Minnesota, Wisconsin, Alabama and Florida, CNN affiliates reported.